AaltoSciComp/scicomp-docs/rse/units.rst

 advanced services <researchers>` (see list above), they will directly fund this and replace your share.

+.. admonition:: Case study: Systematic improvements

+   Your department has a lot of people doing little bits of programming everywhere, but everyone is doing things alone.
+What if they could work together better?
+By joining the RSE program as a unit, your staff can get up to X hours of free help to understand tools to make their programming/data work better.
+After a few years, you notice a dramatic cultural shift: there is more collaboration and higher-quality work.
+Perhaps you already see a change in your KPIs.

 Benefits to schools/departments:

 * Increase the quality of efficiency of your research.
 Your